dinaccc/linkedin-bot/README.md

 # linkedin-auto-connect
-use case: having a list of linkedin urls
+use case: having a list of linkedin urls to connect